Scribery/tlog/README.md

 recorded data to a storage service such as [Elasticsearch][elasticsearch], where it can be searched and queried, and from where it can be played back.

-`Tlog` is naturally split into two tools: `tlog-rec` and `tlog-play` - for recording and playback respectively. `Tlog-rec` is intended to be the user's login shell.
+`Tlog` contains three tools: `tlog-rec` for recording terminal I/O of programs or shells in general, `tlog-rec-session` for recording I/O of whole terminal sessions, with protection from recorded users, and `tlog-play` for playing back the recordings.
+You can run `tlog-rec` for testing or recording specific commands or shell sessions for yourself, or you can integrate it into another solution. `Tlog-rec-session` is intended to be a user's login shell.
 It puts itself between the actual user's shell and the terminal upon user login, logging everything that passes through.
-At the moment, `tlog-play` can playback recordings from Elasticsearch or from a file written by `tlog-rec` with `file` writer selected.
+Lastly, `tlog-play` can playback recordings from Elasticsearch or from a file, made with either `tlog-rec` or `tlog-rec-session`.
+There is no difference in log format between `tlog-rec` and `tlog-rec-session`.

 Building
 --------